Your state’s best independent family-friendly restaurant

 Minnesota: Holy Land, Minneapolis

-It’s rare for any restaurant to win rave reviews across the board but Holy Land is that kind of place.
-The warm, welcoming spot serves the most delicious Middle Eastern food like gyros, rotisserie chicken and tender shawarma, with the meat cooked in clay ovens and on spits.
+It’s rare for any restaurant to win rave reviews across the board, but Holy Land is that kind of place.
+The warm, welcoming spot serves the most delicious Middle Eastern food like gyros, rotisserie chicken, and tender shawarma, with the meat cooked in clay ovens and on spits.
 The salads and sides are incredible too, and the food tends to appease even the pickiest children.
-They go out of their way to make families welcome, with free desserts and lollipops.
+Staff go out of their way to make families welcome, with free desserts and lollipops.

 Missouri: Lambert’s Cafe, Ozark